BoomNooB/SimpleGoCRUD/README.md

 ## Running Unit Tests

-Before running the unit tests, follow these steps:

-Assume that you've run the makefile since installation step Before running the test please ensure that the variable `record_id` contains an existing ID from the database in the test file `api/customer_test.go`
+Assume that you've run the makefile since installation step Before running the test please ensure that the variable `record_id` **contains an existing ID** from the database in the test file `api/customer_test.go`

-6. Run the tests using the following command:
+- Run the tests using the following command:
    `go test ./...` or `go test ./... -cover` if you want to see percent of coverage

 The test coverage of this suite is **83.3%.**